codeforamerica/beyondtransparency/chapters/chapter11.md

 fingertips.

 Meanwhile, our public ratings had begun to get serious traction.
-We received numerous write-ups in the Wall Street Journal, the New York Times, and other mainstream media, and the traffic to our 401(k) ratings pages was on an upward arc.
+We received numerous write-ups in the *Wall Street Journal*, the *New York Times*, and other mainstream media, and the traffic to our 401(k) ratings pages was on an upward arc.
 Starting with just eight hundred plans rated at launch, we had reached fifteen thousand plans by October and thirty thousand plans by the end of December.
 To process this volume of documents, we brought on new engineers and hired and trained a team of data analysts.
 Our team quickly expanded from fewer than ten at launch to thirty by the end of the year.

 Our relationship with the DOL has transformed over the years.
 We have spent a tremendous amount of time with DOL staffers and political